damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

        - Software
        - Firmware
        - App
+3. Explains how to update your firmware to the latest version
-3. Troubleshooting section and instructions on how to solve problems
+4. Troubleshooting section and instructions on how to solve problems
-4. Repair information
+5. Repair information
-5. Information on disposal of the product and packaging
-6. Explains how to update your firmware to the latest version
-7. Reporting problems and issues on the forums and chat
+6. Reporting problems and issues on the forums and chat

 How to visualize the process of user guide ?